SheenaStroh/MechaCar_Statistical_Analysis/README.md

 ![LinRegMPG](https://user-images.githubusercontent.com/85318060/135897892-2b5a20ba-afdb-4d99-995d-464f9461220c.png)

 According to this data the intercept, vehicle length, and ground clearance provide a non-random amount of variance to the mpg values in the dataset.
 The slope of the linear model is not considered to be zero because the mpg appears to change as the vehicle length and ground clearance changes.
 This linear model does not appear to predict mpg of MechaCar prototypes effectively.
 Though the adjusted R-squared value is at .68, which is a decent number, the fact that the intercept appears to provide variance to the mpg shows that there likely need to be further adjustments to the model to make it fit better.
 There is also a chance of overfitting since only two of the five variables show a correlation.

+## Summary Statistics on Suspension Coils

+When looking at the dataset as a whole, the variance is around 62 PSI, which is within the design specification of being less than 100 PSI, even taking into account the standard deviation.
+However, when you break down the data by lot, it becomes apparent that while Lot 1 and Lot 2 meet the specification, with variances of 1 and 7.5 PSI respectively, Lot 3 does not.
+Lot 3 has a variance of 170.3 PSI, which is significantly higher than the specification of less than 100.